 Giant Mesquite Bug (Thasus spp.)

-Detailing the identifying qualities of the Giant Mesquite Bug, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Giant Mesquite Bug.

 Updated: 8/1/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org

 Giant Mesquite Bugs are at home in the Southwest, where their favorite plant grows in the Sonoran desert chapparal.